ahmedfgad/GeneticAlgorithmPython/docs/source/pygad_more.md

 ## Limit the Gene Value Range using the `gene_space` Parameter

-In [PyGAD 2.11.0](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-11-0), the `gene_space` parameter supported a new feature to allow customizing the range of accepted values for each gene.
-Let's take a quick review of the `gene_space` parameter to build over it.
+In [PyGAD 2.11.0](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-11-0), the `gene_space` parameter added a new feature that lets you customize the range of accepted values for each gene.
+Let us first review the `gene_space` parameter and build on it.

-The `gene_space` parameter allows the user to feed the space of values of each gene.
-This way the accepted values for each gene is retracted to the user-defined values.
-Assume there is a problem that has 3 genes where each gene has different set of values as follows:
+The `gene_space` parameter lets you set the space of values for each gene.
+This way, the accepted values for each gene are restricted to the user-defined values.
+Assume there is a problem with 3 genes, where each gene has a different set of values:

 1. Gene 1: `[0.4, 12, -5, 21.2]`
 2. Gene 2: `[-2, 0.3]`